 - a.
-Verify that records related to this fund source are in compliance with DHHS-DMH/DD/SAS record retention schedules and policies. - b.
+Verify that records related to this fund source are in compliance with DHHS-DMH/DD/SUS record retention schedules and policies. - b.
 Review contract/grant agreement, identify any special requirements, and verify if the requirements were met. - c.
-Verify that financial assistance under the Mental Health Block Grant was only provided to public or non-profit entities. - d.
-When applicable, verify that the grantee has obtained a DUNS number and is registered in the Central Contractor Registration (CCR) system.
+Verify that financial assistance under the Mental Health Block Grant was only provided to public or non-profit entities.

+d.
+When applicable, verify that the grantee has obtained a Unique Entity Identifier (UEI) through SAM.gov and is registered in the Central Contractor Registration (CCR) system.